-There is no coinsurance, copayment, or deductible for members eligible for the MDPP benefit.
+There is no coinsurance, copayment, or deductible for the MDPP benefit.

 Medicare Part B prescription drugs

 These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
 Covered drugs include: